fentie/netbeans-colors-solarized/README.md

 The Values
 ----------

-NetBeans uses RGB values for its colors.
+The NetBeans color preferences UI supports RGB, HSB, and hex values.
+I prefer the RGB versions, which I've copied below for reference.
 For the full list of colors specified in other formats, see [the main Solarized home page][solarized]

     SOLARIZED sRGB
     --------- -----------